insikk/Grad-CAM-tensorflow/README.md

 # Grad-CAM-tensorflow

+**NOTE: There is another awesome visualization of CNN called [CNN-Fixations](https://github.com/val-iisc/cnn-fixations), which involvs only forward pass.
+Demo code is available for Caffe and Tensorflow ResNet, Vgg.
+Please check it out.**

 This is tensorflow version of demo for Grad-CAM.
 I used ResNet-v1-101, ResNet-v1-50, and vgg16 for demo because this models are very popular CNN model.
 However grad-cam can be used with any other CNN models.
 Just modify convolution layer in my demo code.